Oil lamp, brass inlaid with silver

 Published in:

-Catalogue of the International exhibition of Persian art at the Royal Academy of Arts, 3. ed., Royal Academy of Arts, London 1931, cat.
+Catalogue of the International Exhibition of Persian Art at the Royal Academy of Arts, 3. ed., Royal Academy of Arts, London 1931, cat.
 261;

-Phyllis Ackerman: Guide to the exhibition of Persian art, 2. ed., New York 1940, p.
+Phyllis Ackerman: Guide to the Exhibition of Persian Art, 2. ed., New York 1940, p.
 81, cat.
-42 (no photo);
+42;

-Dalu Jones: ”The heritage of Islam” in Apollo, CXV:244, 1982, fig. 1;
+Dalu Jones: “The heritage of Islam,” Apollo, 115:244, 1982, fig. 1;

-A. S. Melikian-Chirvani: “The lights of Sufi shrines” in Islamic art, 2, 1987, pp. 126-131, pl.
-7-8 and figs. 1 and 12-20;
+A. S. Melikian-Chirvani: “The Lights of Sufi Shrines,” Islamic Art, 2, 1987, fig. 1 and 12-20, pp. 126-131, pl.
+7-8;

-James W. Allan: “.Metalwork of the Turcoman dynasties of eastern Anatolia and Iran” in Iran, 29, 1991, p.
-153 and pl 23a?;
+James W. Allan: “Metalwork of the Turcoman Dynasties of Eastern Anatolia and Iran,” Iran, 29, 1991, p.
+153, pl.
+23a;

 J. Michael Rogers: “[cat.no.]
-79” in Jay A. Levenson (ed.): Circa 1492: art in the age of exploration, National Gallery, Washington, New Haven 1991;
+79” in Jay A. Levenson (ed.): Circa 1492.
+Art in the Age of Exploration, National Gallery, Washington, New Haven 1991, cat.
+79;

-Kjeld von Folsach: Art from the World of Islam in The David Collection, Copenhagen 2001, cat.
+Kjeld von Folsach: Art from the World of Islam in the David Collection, Copenhagen 2001, cat.
 525;

-Joachim Meyer and Peter Wandel: Sufisme: islams mystiske vej, Davids Samling, København 2011, pp. 18-19;
+Joachim Meyer and Peter Wandel: Sufisme.
+Islams mystiske vej, Davids Samling, Copenhagen 2011, pp. 18-19;

-Sheila R. Canby: The Shahnama of Shah Tahmasp : the Persian Book of Kings, New York [2014], fig. 28;
+Sheila R. Canby: The Shahnama of Shah Tahmasp.
+The Persian Book of Kings, New York 2014, fig. 28;